open-mpi/ompi/docs/installing-open-mpi/configure-cli-options/installation.rst

   #.
 Otherwise, ``configure`` uses the global default build behavior.

-  At each level of the selection process, if the component is specified to be built as both a static and dso component, the static option will win.
+  At each level of the selection process, if the component is specified to be built as both a static and DSO component, the static option will win.

   .. note:: As of Open MPI |ompi_ver|, ``configure``'s global default